-As you guys know, I suffer from some mental illnesses, and some days they affect me more than others.
-The unfortunate things happening in my life has put me in an indefinite funk.
-I’ve been fighting against this funk and staying strong.
+As you guys know, I suffer from some mental illness, and some days it affects me more than others.
+The unfortunate things happening in my life have put me in an indefinite funk.
+But I’ve been fighting against this funk and staying strong.
 I honestly believe that things are going to work in my favor as long as I stay positive and happy.
-Trust me, easier said than done, but I’m doing it!
-Well, I haven’t been doing it alone, with the help of my friend Erika, she’s been helping me in so many ways, and I am so grateful to her.
+I know, easier said than done, but I’m doing it!
+Well, I haven’t been doing it alone, with the help of my friend Erika.
+She’s been helping me in so many ways, and I am just so grateful for her.

-Today I decided that in honor of World Mental Health day, I am going to talk about the things that help me cope with my Anxiety.
+Today I’ve decided that in honor of World Mental Health day, I am going to talk about the things that help me cope with my anxiety.
 Let’s get into it!

-I actually realized this recently.
+I actually realized this just recently.
 Social media makes me extremely anxious.
-When you’re constantly surrounded by information, notifications, photo shopped pictures, and negativity, it’s hard for a person who is a chronic over thinker to let their mind shut down for a moment.
-Recently the solution to this is putting my phone on “Do not disturb” mode.
+When you’re constantly surrounded by information, notifications, photo-shopped pictures, and negativity, it’s hard for a person who is a chronic over-thinker to let their mind shut down for a minute.
+Recently the solution to this has been putting my phone on “do not disturb” mode.
 It’s better than silent mode, because unless YOU decide to look at your phone, you don’t get your phone lighting up with notifications.
 I think it’s helped me a lot.
 I don’t think it’s good for your mental health to always be so aware of all the notifications your phone gives you at all times.

 2. Escape from the world

-With all the stimulus-es in the world, our mind needs to take a break sometimes.
-My favorite things to do when I need to escape a little bit is to watch a movie or TV show, read a book or play some video games.
+With all the stimuli in the world, our minds need to take a break sometimes.
+My favorite things to do when I need to escape a little bit is to watch a movie or TV show, read a book, or play some video games.
 With all the stresses in our daily lives, it’s good to do something that will take you away for a little bit.
-Lets you de-stress in the best way possible.
+It really lets you de-stress in the best way possible.

 3. Find a relaxing hobby

-This is the final thing that helps me more than you know.
+This is the final thing that helps me more than you could possibly know.
 Recently I’ve picked up painting and hiking.
 I always thought that I was a creative person, without the talent that came with it.
 I have to say that I’ve really improved on my painting skills.
 You can check out what I’m working on through my Snapchat (heyyitsmelina).
 Not only is it relaxing, but it’s so cool to see how I’ve gotten better.
-Maybe painting isn’t your thing, maybe it’s photography, or writing.
-Find your hobby that isn’t a burden and helps you relax.
+But maybe painting isn’t your thing, maybe it’s photography, or writing.
+Find your hobby that isn’t a burden and just helps you relax.

 So these are the three things that I do in order to help me with my anxiety.
 If you have any comments, questions, concerns, please leave a comment below!
 I hope this helps any of you.
 Have a wonderful day/night!
 Sending you all love and positive vibes.